LaxarJS/laxar/docs/manuals/index.md

 * [Configuration](configuration.md)

-   Documents the LaxarJS configuration API which can be used to configure widgets, and the builtin configuration options.
+   Documents the LaxarJS configuration API which can be used to configure widgets, and the built-in configuration options.

 * [Internationalization (i18n)](i18n.md)